Calbabreaker/dotfiles/README.md

 ![zsh-screenshot0](./.github/zsh-screenshot0.png)

-Note: install Source Code Pro Nerd Font (using `yay -S nerd-fonts-source-code-pro`)
+NOTE: Need to install Source Code Pro Nerd Font (using `yay -S nerd-fonts-source-code-pro`) in order for it to work.